Yury-MonZon/MZButtons/README.md

 ($1 per 48pcs pack)
 https://www.aliexpress.com/item/Wholesale-2-48Pcs-Non-slip-Protectors-Furniture-Leg-Feet-Rubber-Pads-Felt-Pads-Self-Adhesive/32843489564.html

+# Schematics
+There is no schematics as this project is very simple to assemble even if your soldering kung fu is not strong.

+- 16 buttons matrices
+are connected to A0, A1, A2, A3, 4, 6, 8, 9 pins on Arduino Pro Micro.
+Also, they use VCC and GND pins which could be chained from one module to another.
+- Rocker/Toggle switches
+should be connected to pins 10, 14, 15, 16 with the other wire connected to the GND pin.
+- Encoders
+The encoder's support has not been tested as I am still waiting for the parcel to arrive.

 # I like this thing!
 What can I do?
-If you like this project and want to support me - drop me a message at yurymonzon(w0of-wo0f)gmail (.) com :-P
+If you like this project and want to support me - drop me a message in Google Hangouts or e-mail at yurymonzon(w0of-wo0f)gmail (.) com :smiley_cat: